-- d.
-Close family members4 persons related to the Bank's directors, officers and stockholders (DOS) within the second degree of consanguinity or affinity, legitimate or common-law.
-These shall include the spouse, parent, child, brother, sister, grandparent, grandchild, parent-in-law, son-/daughter-in-law, brother/sister-in-law, grandparent-in-law of the Bank's DOS. - e.
-Control5 of an enterprise exists when there is: - (1) Power over more than one-half of the voting rights by virtue of an agreement with other stockholders; or - (2) Power to govern the financial and operating policies of the enterprise under a statute or an agreement; or - (3) Power to appoint or remove the majority of the members of the board of directors or equivalent governing body; or - (4) Power to cast the majority votes at meetings of the board of directors or equivalent governing body; or - (5) Any other arrangement similar to any of the above.
+- e.
+Close family members persons related to the Bank's directors, officers and stockholders5 (DOS) within the fourth degree6 of consanguinity or affinity, legitimate or common-law. - f.
+Control7 of an enterprise exists when there is: - (1) Power over more than one-half of the voting rights by virtue of an agreement with other stockholders; or - (2) Power to govern the financial and operating policies of the enterprise under a statute or an agreement; or - (3) Power to appoint or remove the majority of the members of the board of directors or equivalent governing body; or - (4) Power to cast the majority votes at meetings of the board of directors or equivalent governing body; or - (5) Any other arrangement similar to any of the above.